Improved Immiscible Diffusion: Accelerate Diffusion Training by Reducing Its Miscibility: Discussions

-We compare immiscible diffusion with flow matching \cite{flow_matching} and vanilla DDIM~\cite{DDIM} in Figure \ref{fig:comparison_fm}.
+\textbf{What is the difference between immiscible diffusion, flow matching~\cite{flow_matching} and rectified flow~\cite{rect_flow}?} We compare immiscible diffusion with flow matching \cite{flow_matching} and vanilla DDIM~\cite{DDIM} in Figure \ref{fig:comparison_fm}.
 Compared to DDIM, flow matching linearizes the diffusion trajectory.
 However, its diffusion trajectories (flows) can still arrive at the same noise point from different images, so flow matching is still miscible.
-Immiscible flow matching aims to reduce such miscibility to let each diffusion trajectory mix less, so as to ease the denoising.
+Immiscible flow matching aims to reduce such miscibility to let each diffusion trajectory mix less, to ease the denoising.
 Rectified flow~\cite{rect_flow} can also make \textit{denoising} paths distinct.
-However, in their method, each image is still \textit{diffused} to all the noise space, which means their diffusion is still miscible..
+However, in their method, each image is \textit{diffused} to all the noise space, so their diffusion is still miscible.